7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 This international airport is about 28 miles from Cabo San Lucas (a 40- to 45-minute drive) and eight miles from San Jose del Cabo (20-minute drive).

-There’s also a much smaller airport closer to Cabo San Lucas for very small aircraft; the Cabo San Lucas International Airport code is CSL.
+(There’s also a much smaller airport closer to Cabo San Lucas for very small aircraft; the Cabo San Lucas International Airport code is CSL.
+Below, we only talk about SJD.)

 After you’ve collected your baggage at the Los Cabos airport, you must pass by a slew of timeshare vendors before you exit.

-Don’t get waylaid by the timeshare vendors – unless you want a free taxi ride (and a tour or other incentive) in exchange for giving up a half-day of your precious vacation time in Cabo to attend a timeshare presentation.
+Don’t get waylaid by them – unless you want a free taxi ride (and a tour or other incentive) in exchange for giving up a half-day of your precious vacation time to attend a timeshare presentation in Cabo.

-Locate your driver, and soon you’ll be on your way to a sunny Cabo holiday!
+The transfer company greeters are all outside the terminal doors.
+Locate your greeter and/or driver, and soon you’ll be on your way to a sunny Cabo holiday!

 Note: The timeshare vendors are clever!